Minister denies UK is ‘outsourcing’ migrant responsibilities to Rwanda

 Greg Hands also echoed Home Secretary Priti Patel’s challenge for critics of the plan to come up with a better idea to tackle small boat crossings.

+Ministers are facing mounting anger over the policy from across the political spectrum, with veteran Tory MP Sir Roger Gale accusing the Government of shipping people abroad like “waste”.

-It comes after the Archbishop of Canterbury, Justin Welby, accused the UK of “subcontracting out our responsibilities” by sending migrants thousands of miles to east Africa, which he said is “the opposite of the nature of God who himself took responsibility for our failures”.
+It comes after the Archbishop of Canterbury, Justin Welby, said the UK is “subcontracting out our responsibilities” by sending migrants thousands of miles to east Africa, which he claimed is “the opposite of the nature of God who himself took responsibility for our failures”.

 Energy minister Mr Hands told Sky News: “No, we’re not.
 This is an agreement between two sovereign countries, the UK and Rwanda.